 7. Integrate Reviews And Testimonials

 Online learners who are happy with the overall eLearning experience and have achieved their learning objectives are usually willing to spread the word.
 Encourage former trainees to add an eLearning course review or testimonial.
-Many Learning and Talent Development Platforms now feature a built-in rating system so that learners can provide their feedback.
+Many LMSs now feature a built-in rating system so that learners can provide their feedback.

 Favorable reviews may attract prospective online learners who become lifelong learners.
 However, this all hinges on the satisfaction of your audience.
 Learners must get the information they require from your eLearning course.
 Moreover, it must be delivered in an easily digestible format so that they can absorb the subject matter.